Riden15/Real-time-Domain-Adaptation-in-Semantic-Segmentation/README.md

 - **2.C.1**: Evaluate the best model from step 2.B on the Cityscapes dataset.
 - **2.C.2**: Train the STDCNet model on the GTA augmented dataset and evaluate it on the Cityscapes dataset.
 - **3**: Train the STDCNet model with unsupervised adversarial training domain adaptation with labeled synthetic data (source GTA dataset) and unlabelled real data (target Cityscapes datasets).
-- **4**: Train the STDCNet model with unsupervised adversarial training domain adaptation with labeled synthetic data (source GTA dataset) and unlabelled real data (target Cityscapes datasets) using a depthwise discriminator.
+- **4.A**: Train the STDCNet model with unsupervised adversarial training domain adaptation with labeled synthetic data (source GTA dataset) and unlabelled real data (target Cityscapes datasets) using a depthwise discriminator.
+- **4.B**: Train the STDCNet model with unsupervised adversarial training domain adaptation with labeled synthetic data (source GTA dataset) and unlabelled real data (target Cityscapes datasets) using a diagonalwise discriminator.

 ## Command Line Arguments